How a Midface Lift Works

 At W Cosmetic Surgery®

-, we specialize in a midface lift technique performed through small incisions in the temple and forehead above the hairline that are easily concealed.
+of Philadelphia, we specialize in a midface lift technique performed through small incisions in the temple and forehead above the hairline that are easily concealed.
 The procedure is often performed under monitored anesthesia and associated with a recovery time of approximately 9 days.
 The procedure has one of the highest satisfaction rates of all the procedures we perform.

 Our interest in midface lifting in all its forms resulted in the publication of our book Midface Rejuvenation